 Capsicum annuum (66 days) F-1 hybrid.
 Our favorite blocky bright orange bell pepper.
 Gilboa is loaded with thick-walled crunchy squat bells, as many as a dozen per plant, with an engaging fruity flavor.
-Bred from an American Cal-Wonder type by the Hazera youth association in Israel, it does amazingly well in the North.
-Ripened in Zone 4 Hartland, Maine, around the first of September.
+A prolific colored Cal Wonder–type adapted to the North, even though bred in Israel by the Hazera youth association.
+Early, ripening in Zone 4 Hartland, Maine, around the first of September.
 And organic, too! ③

 3706 Gilboa - Organic

 Log in to start or resume an order

 About 110–175 seeds/g.

 Days to full-color maturity are from transplanting date.

 Capsicum comes from the Greek kapto which means ‘bite.’